-Description of Collection: The Standard for the Flammability of Children's Sleepwear: Sizes 0 through 6X (16 CFR part 1615) and the Standard for the Flammability of Children's Sleepwear: Sizes 7 through 14 (16 CFR part 1616) address the fire hazard associated with small-flame ignition sources for children's sleepwear manufactured for sale in, or imported into, the United States.
-The standards also require manufacturers and importers of children's sleepwear to collect information resulting from product testing, and maintenance of the testing records.
+Description of Collection: The Standard for the Flammability of Children's Sleepwear: Sizes 0 through 6X (16 CFR part 1615) and the Standard for the Flammability of Children's Sleepwear: Sizes 7 through 14 (16 CFR part 1616) address the fire hazard associated with small-flame ignition sources for children's sleepwear manufactured for sale in or imported into the United States.
+The standards also require manufacturers and importers of children's sleepwear to collect information resulting from Start Printed Page 73738product testing, and maintenance of the testing records.
 16 CFR part 1615, subpart B; 16 CFR part 1616; subpart B.

 Request for Comments

-The CPSC solicits written comments from all interested persons about the proposed collection of information.
-The CPSC specifically solicits information relevant to the following topics:
+The Commission solicits written comments from all interested persons about the proposed collection of information.
+The Commission specifically solicits information relevant to the following topics:

-—Whether the collection of information described above is necessary for the proper performance of the CPSC's functions, including whether the information would have practical utility;
+—Whether the collection of information described above is necessary for the proper performance of the Commission's functions, including whether the information would have practical utility;

 —Whether the estimated burden of the proposed collection of information is accurate;